GwendolynK/repo-backup/README.md

-# Back up your all repo to a usb drive
+# Back up all your repos to a USB drive

 <br>